devichs/Java-Frameworks-Project/README.md

-## D287 – JAVA FRAMEWORKS.
+## JAVA PROJECT.
-My project will keep track of inventory for a customer that owns a music store.
+This project was developed to keep track of inventory for a customer that owns a music store.
 The music store sells instruments and instrument parts.
-### PERFORMANCE ASSESSMENT STEPS.
-**B. Create a README file that includes notes describing where in the code to find the changes you made for each of parts C to J. Each note should include the prompt, file name, line number, and change.**

 #### filename: README.md
 This entire file was updated from the original file to track other project file changes.

-**C. Customize the HTML user interface for your customer’s application.
-The user interface should include the shop name, the product names, and the names of the parts.**
+**C. Customizations made for this project.**
 #### filename: mainscreen.html
 line 14 changed title
 ```